Topics Map > Instructional Continuity

 •Supports File Upload question types

-Due to the incompatibility between Respondus and Chromebooks, Parkside acquired Honorlock as a proctoring alternative.
+Due to the original incompatibility between Respondus and Chromebooks (which is now in beta), Parkside acquired Honorlock as a proctoring alternative.
 Honorlock runs as a browser extension within the Google Chrome web browser, so students will need to use Chrome to take their quiz.
 As a result of this, the Honorlock download is much smaller and faster to install compared to Respondus.
-The Honorlock extension does not do anything unless the user is actively taking an Honorlock-enabled quiz, so there shouldn't be any privacy concerns about keeping the extension active in their Google Chrome browser.
-However, students can freely delete or deactivate the extension after they finish their quizzes with no negative effects if they prefer to do so.
-Canvas will ask the student for a password if they try to begin an Honorlock-enabled quiz without Honorlock properly running.
+Students can freely delete or deactivate the extension after they finish their quizzes with no negative effects since Honorlock is such a small add-on compared to Respondus.
+Canvas will ask the student for a password if they try to begin an Honorlock-enabled quiz without Honorlock active.
 You can choose to give a student this password in emergency situations where proctoring isn't an available option on their end.

 How They Work